n-grace-henry/MS-Thesis/progress_log.md

 These evaporated way faster than the standards usually do.
 After evaporation all the samples had a lot of chunks on the inside of the vial that I'm not sure will end up dissolving.
 Not sure how this would be prevented.
-These samples have been heated for 120 minutes and evaporated.
+These samples have been heated for 120 minutes and evaporated at temp.
 Evaporated samples were returned to the fridge.

+## 2023-01-12
+Started the derivitization by acylation step on the 3 test scale samples.
+Heated to 110 degrees C for 120 minutes at appriximately 12:45pm.